Pylons/pyramid/docs/designdefense.rst

 In *this* world, we've reduced the conceptual problem to understanding attributes and the dictionary API.
-Every Python programmer knows these things, even framework programmers!
+Every Python programmer knows these things, even framework programmers.
 Future versions of :mod:`repoze.bfg` will try to make use of more domain specific APIs such as this.
 While :mod:`repoze.bfg` still uses some suboptimal unnamed utility registrations and other superfluous ZCA API usages, future versions of it will where possible disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new framework developers.
-We'll also continue to seek ways to reduce framework developer cognitive load.
+We'll continue to seek ways to reduce framework developer cognitive load.

 Rationale
 +++++++++